-- Do not operate this machine before this manual has been studied and understood. - Do not run this machine without knowing the function of every control key, button, knob, or handle.
-Ask your supervisor or a qualified instructor for help when needed. - 3.
-Protect your eyes.
+- Do not operate this machine before the TRAK TRL & ProtoTRAK LX2 Programming, Operating and Care Manual have been studied and understood. - 2.
+Do not run this machine without knowing the function of every control key, button, knob, or handle.
+Ask your supervisor or a qualified instructor for help when needed. - Protect your eyes.
 Wear approved safety glasses (with side shields) at all times. - 4.
 Don't get caught in moving parts.
-Before operating this machine remove all jewelry including watches and rings, neckties, and any loose-fitting clothing. - 5.
+Before operating this machine, remove all jewelry, including watches and rings, neckties, and any loose-fitting clothing. - 5.
 Keep your hair away from moving parts.
 Wear adequate safety head gear. - 6.
 Protect your feet.
 Wear safety shoes with oil-resistant, anti-skid soles, and steel toes. - 7.
 Take off gloves before you start the machine.
-Gloves are easily caught in moving parts. - Remove all tools (wrenches, check keys, etc.) from the machine before you start.
-Loose items can become dangerous flying projectiles. - Never operate a milling machine after consuming alcoholic beverages, or taking strong medication, or while using nonprescription drugs. - 10.
+Gloves are easily caught in moving parts. - 8.
+Remove all tools (wrenches, chuck keys, etc.) from the machine before you start.
+Loose items can become dangerous flying projectiles. - 9.
+Never operate any machine tool after consuming alcoholic beverages, or taking strong medications, or while using non-prescription drugs. - 10.
 Protect your hands.
-Stop the machine spindle and ensure that the CNC control is in the stop mode: - Before changing tools - Before changing parts - Before you clear away the chips, oil or coolant.
-Always use a chip scraper or brush - Before you make an adjustment to the part, fixture, coolant nozzle or take measurements - Before you open safeguards (protective shields, etc.).
+Stop the machine spindle and ensure that the CNC control is in the STOP mode: - Before changing tools - Before changing parts - Before you clear away the chips, oil or coolant.
+Always use a chip scraper or brush - Before you make an adjustment to the part, chuck, coolant nozzle or take measurements - Before you open safeguards (protective shields, etc.).
 Never reach for the part, tool, or fixture around a safeguard. - 11.
 Protect your eyes and the machine as well.
 Don't use a compressed air hose to remove the chips or clean the machine (oil, coolant, etc.).

-- 12. Stop and disconnect the machine before you change belts, pulley, gears. - 13.
+- 12. Stop and disconnect the power to the machine before you change belts, pulley, gears, etc. - 13.
 Keep work area well lighted.
 Ask for additional light if needed. - 14.
 Do not lean on the machine while it is running. - 15.
 Prevent slippage.
 Keep the work area dry and clean.
 Remove the chips, oil, coolant and obstacles of any kind around the machine. - 16.
-Avoid getting pinched in places where the table, saddle or spindle head create "pinch points" while in motion. - 17.
-Securely clamp and properly locate the workpiece in the vise, on the table, or in the fixture.
-Use stop blocks to prevent objects from flying loose.
-Use proper holding clamping attachments and position them clear of the tool path. - 18.
-Use correct cutting parameters (speed, feed, depth, and width of cut) in order to prevent tool breakage. - 19.
-Use proper cutting tools for the job.
-Pay attention to the rotation of the spindle: Left hand tool for counterclockwise rotation of spindle, and right hand tool for clockwise rotation of spindle. - 20.
-After an emergency stop, always turn the FORWARD/REVERSE switch to "0" (STOP) before releasing or resetting the E-Stop. - 21.
-Prevent damage to the workpiece or the cutting tool.
-Never start the machine (including the rotation of the spindle) if the tool is in contact with the part. - Check the direction (+ or -) of movement of the table when using the 22. iog or power feed. - 23.
+Avoid getting pinched in places where the spindle, carriage, or cross-slide create "pinch points" while in motion. - 17.
+Securely clamp and properly locate the workpiece in the chuck or in the fixture.
+Use proper tool holding equipment. - 18.
+Use correct cutting parameters (speed, feed, and depth of cut) in order to prevent tool breakage. - 19.
+Use proper cutting tools for the job. - Prevent damage to the workpiece or the cutting tool.
+Never start the machine (including the rotation of the spindle) if the tool is in contact with the part. - 21.
 Don't use dull or damaged cutting tools.
-They break easily and become airborne.
-Inspect the sharpness of the edges, and the integrity of cutting tools and their holders.
-Use proper length for the tool. - 24.
-Large overhang on cutting tools when not required result in accidents and damaged parts. - 25.
-Handwheels must have the crank folded inside when using CNC programmed machining or rapid feeds, power feed or jog. - 26.
+They break easily and may become airborne.
+Inspect the sharpness of the edges, and the integrity of cutting tools and their holders. - 22.
+Large overhangs on cutting tools when not required result in accidents and damaged parts. - 23.
 Prevent fires.
 When machining certain materials (magnesium, etc.) the chips and dust are highly flammable.
-Obtain special instruction

-- from you supervisor before machining these materials. - 27.
+Obtain special instruction from your supervisor before machining these materials. - 24.
 Prevent fires.
-Keep flammable materials and fluids away from the machine and hot, flying chips. - 28.
-When working in manual mode (not CNC) make sure the computer control is switched to DRO or OFF. - 29.
-Changing the speed of rotation of the spindle must be done while the rotation is on.
-It is recommended to stop and start the spindle at a low rate of speed.
+Keep flammable materials and fluids away from the machine and hot, flying chips. - 25.
+Changing the speed of rotation of the spindle must be done while the rotation is off.
+Never change gears when the spindle is rotating. - 26.
+Do not rotate the spindle by hand unless the Red Emergency Stop button is pressed.